-High-performance mirrors are critical for the construction of optical resonators in various applications in optics and photonics.
+High-performance mirrors are critical for constructing optical resonators in various applications in optics and photonics.
 Stable resonators narrow the linewidth of continuous-wave lasers, creating optical references for frequency comb stabilization and precision molecular spectroscopy.
 High-performance, low-loss mirrors at mid-infrared wavelengths can help researchers probe new phenomena with increased precision in chemical sensing, discrete imaging, ultracold chemistry, and fundamental physics.

 Traditional physical vapor deposition techniques for fabricating high-reflectivity mirrors are not widely available in the mid-infrared region.
 Substrate-transferred monocrystalline interference coatings in the mid-IR spectral range offer a viable answer to these problems.
 Researchers have created high-reflectivity substrate-transferred single-crystal GaAs/AlGaAs interference coatings with record-low excess optical loss below ten parts per million at a central wavelength of 4.54 µm.